CSV

 Type detection

-RiskScape can automatically detect and apply more appropriate data types when loading CSV files.
+When loading data from CSV files, by default RiskScape will automatically detect and apply more appropriate data types,

-This makes it easier to work with numeric data and geometry without having to manually convert text values via set-attribute and map-attribute bookmark parameters.
+This makes it easier to work with numeric data and geometry in CSV format without having to manually create RiskScape bookmarks.

 Note